Teams for Frontline

 Through user feedback synthesis and heuristic evaluation, I identified key UX pain points and framed clear opportunities for design improvement.

-I partnered with the PM to analyze user feedback and identified common challenges, including:
+I collaborated with my PM partner to analyze user feedback and identified common challenges, including:

 • Lack of onboarding support for new users